 Many community groups are represented at meetings which provide for a useful exchange of ideas, and for reporting on the progress of current projects.
 Most projects are run by project managers who are often the initiator of an idea and who may have their own project team.

-Meetings are held on the first Wednesday of every other month in the Community Centre at 7.30pm: February, April, June, August, October, December.
+Meetings are held on the first Wednesday of every other month in the River Room at the Mill on the Fleet at 7.30pm: February, April, June, August, October, December.

 The GDI is a limited company, registered in Scotland with charitable status.
 The meetings are open to all - and all are very welcome!